SAH-UJA/Large-Files-Processor/README.md

 5) Instead of pandas dataframes, I could have used Vaex which is another awesome framework that can handle a billion records in seconds.
 Due to lack of compute, I couldn't try it out.
 6) Async calls can be made to the data source end points using `asynio` and `aiohttp` to achieve parallel ingestion in a better way.
 7) A better DB like Alteryx could have been used for achieving parallel ingestion.
+8) Logging and exception handling could have been improved to make the system/design robust.